framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 Little Nightmares 2 | Console only, no camera.
 Use `toggledebugcamera` for camera Lost Ember |
 Mahoe Arms |
-Man Eater | HUD toggle doesn't hide the entire HUD.
-Use `showhud 0` Man of Medan (The Dark Pictures Anthology) |
+ManEater | HUD toggle doesn't hide the entire HUD.
+Console not available.
+Man of Medan (The Dark Pictures Anthology) |
 Marie's Room | Built-in camera doesn't work.
 Use `toggledebugcamera` for camera Marvel vs. Capcom: Infinite |